-Nothing Uncorrected Pairwise Distance (Distance\%Identity) The distance calculation metric chosen via Distance > Parameters followed by the left-bottom Value and top-right Value chosen in the Distance section of the Style panel.
-One sequence or a row/ column header (letter) AAC41757 = 375 The name of the sequence and length in bp.
+Selection Example Information displayed Nothing Uncorrected Pairwise Distance The distance metric currently specified.
+One sequence or a row/column header (letter) AAC41757 = 375 The name of the sequence and length in bp.
 One table cell 2 of 5 unaligned sequences The number of sequences involved in the cell and their alignment status.